KamiVo/Post_Management_System/README.md

 1. Run the `Main.LoginRegisterGUI` class to launch the application.
 2. Register a new user or log in with an existing user account.
 3. Use the dashboard to navigate between user and post management functionalities.

 ---

+## 🛠️ Requirements
+- ☕ Java 8 or higher
+- 🖥️ IntelliJ IDEA or any other Java IDE
+- 🗄️ MySQL Database

+---